The second answer to a x-team and my career story

 But it’s half year has passed already since I have the Russian passport.

-I started to feel more confident, started to learn Kohana framework.
+I started to feel more confident, started to learn Kohana .
 Kohana is a fork from CodeIgniter and it was popular these days.
-But now this framework is completely dead.
+But now this is completely dead.

 But, let me tell about my work in Razlet in details.
 I have started to work here in 2012.
 When I come into the company it was a small startup placed in a business incubator.
 2 programmers worked here hard and the phone had never stopped ringing.
 They had huge problems with bugs in their running platform.
 And it’s not surprisingly.
 The platform was a monster written without a framework and actually, it was a combination of two projects in one – accounting balance and ticket sales processing.